-Journaling is a great way to calm down your mind before bed.
+Journaling is a great way to calm down your mind at bedtime.
 Use these night journal prompts to help unwind before you go to sleep.

 Journaling, at any time of the day, is a great tool for practicing mindfulness, relaxing your mind, relieving anxiety, and promoting overall mental wellness.